British Sign Language at Langley Mill Academy

 Qualification Specification: https://www.signature.org.uk/wp-content/uploads/2021/08/BSL1-v1.00.pdf

 Young person qualification: https://www.signature.org.uk/docs/unit_specifications2018-19/BSL101YP-v1.00.pdf

 Langley Mill Academy British Sign Language Key Knowledge Progression Document

-To give all pupils at Langley Mill Academy the opportunity to learn British Sign Language (BSL).
-This will enable them to communicate with their peers (deaf of hearing) and wider members of the school community/local community.
+Learning BSL not only enables them to communicate with their peers (deaf of hearing) it also allows them to communicate with wider members of the school and local community.
 BSL and SSE (Sign Supported English) also provide a visual/pictorial representation of our wider curriculum.
 Children understand the needs of their peers who are deaf or hearing impaired so that they can communicate clearly in everyday situations.